The Endo Playbook: Bella Valentini Shares Her Advice

 What to pack in your hospital bag:

-• Loose, comfortable clothing and underwear.
-Anything that’s easy to get in and out of and won’t put pressure on your abdomen area.
+• Wear loose, comfortable clothing and underwear.
+Choose something that’s easy to get in and out of and won’t put pressure on your abdomen area.

-• Peppermint tea or de-gas tablets to help release the carbon dioxide gas that gets trapped in your diaphragm.
+• Peppermint tea or de-gas tablets help release the carbon dioxide gas trapped in your diaphragm.

-• Essential toiletries to help you to practice self-care and feel refreshed after surgery.
+• Essential toiletries help you practice self-care and feel refreshed after surgery.

 • Electronics such as a phone charger so your phone doesn’t die, and if staying overnight, a laptop or tablet to watch your favourite shows.